-Israeli analysts warn that Turkey will likely shift from anti-Israel rhetoric to action in the next Gaza conflict.
+Analysts predict Turkey-Israel confrontation over Gaza, say Ankara will likely shift from hostile rhetoric to action in the next Gaza conflict.

 Israel will likely face an unprecedented clash with Turkey in the next Gaza conflict, a new study warns.
 The Turkish government may no longer settle for aggressive rhetoric and take action against Israel, the authors say.